 - When the mushrooms start to brown and crisp up just a bit, flip them over to cook the other side.
 Begin beating the eggs.

 - Pour in the eggs when the mushrooms have browned on the other side and release their water.

-- Continue as you would with an omelette, flipping the eggs over when they’re done on one side and eventually folding together with the cheese inside.
+- Continue as you would with an omelet, flipping the eggs over when they’re done on one side and eventually folding together with the cheese inside.

-- Feel free to add anything else you like to this recipe, such as green onions, peppers, garlic, different cheeses, etc. Make the shaggy omelette of your dreams!
+- Feel free to add anything else you like to this recipe, such as green onions, peppers, garlic, different cheeses, etc. Make the shaggy omelet of your dreams!

 - Coprinus comatus has a host of fun names beyond the Latin one.
 We’ve met the name shaggy mane, and you can also call them ink caps or shaggy ink caps.
 Or you could use my favorite, the “lawyer’s wig”.
 (Don’t they kind of look like those white, shaggy wigs you see on lawyers and judges?)